kene111/ALI/README.md

 ### Requirements to Run Desktop Application:
 1) Use a system running on Windows.
-2) To run the application make sure to have the python 3.6.x version.
+2) To run the application make sure to have a python 3.6.x version.

 ### How to run application: